ORDERING & INSPECTING TILE

 (Make sure to read Essential Tile Tips first)

-TILE VENDORS AND TRADE PRICING: Note: when we order the tile for you from a DC, MD, or VA local tile vendor or a national vendor with whom we have a trade relationship, we often receive a trade discount (this does NOT includes mass warehouses like Home Depot, Lowes, Floor & Decor, etc. who do not offer trade pricing).
-We extend our trade discount to our client before adding our mark up, so the client still benefits when discounts apply to us.
-Our mark up includes taking responsibility for the tile and associated products, as well as doing quantitative take-offs, calculating overages, and ordering the other tile-related products plus freight, tax, and white glove delivery.
+TRADE PRICING: When we order from a vendor with whom we have a trade relationship, we often receive a trade discount (excludes mass warehouses like Home Depot, Lowes, Floor & Decor, etc. who do not offer trade pricing).
+We extend our trade discount to our client before adding our mark up, so the client still benefits whenever trade discounts apply.
+Our mark up includes our responsibility for tile and related products, quantitative take-offs, calculating overages, ordering all materials, plus freight, tax, and white glove delivery.
 Many vendors may only offer curbside delivery if you order directly from them.
 If you opt to take responsibility to order your own tile products, but want us to deliver them for you, please advise us and we can add white glove delivery to our labor estimate.
 Labor estimates will include only labor-based installation materials such as Ditra, Durock, thinset, waterproofing membrane, drains, subfloor heat (when specified).

 ORDERING ERRORS: With so many local and online vendors, ordering mistakes do happen.
 If you discover an error with your order, please notify us immediately so we can adjust our installation schedule.
 We will prioritize you once your correct tile arrives.
 We are accustomed to dealing with scheduling surprises in the construction industry.